-- 4.9.1 Central Southend has a continued importance as a leisure destination for the people of Southend as well as visitors from a wide area.
+- 4.10.1 Central Southend has a continued importance as a leisure destination for the people of Southend as well as visitors from a wide area.
 This provides an important economic income for the town.
-This is covered in the SA section on employment and retail (section 4.8). - 4.9.2 The seafront, especially the central seafront (including the pier), and Eastern and Western Esplanades, are the major recreation and leisure assets of the town.
-The SCAAP includes proposals for how these areas can be further improved to improve them in the long-term, such as new pubic space at the end of the High Street, City Beach Phase 2 and redevelopment at the Seaways Car Park. - 4.9.3 The SCAAP also seeks to improve access to the sea and seafront through improvements at the waterfront, to include new facilities, such as jetties and slipways and good management.
+This is covered in the SA section on employment and retail (section 4.8). - 4.10.2 The seafront, especially the central seafront (including the pier), and Eastern and Western Esplanades, are some of the major recreation and leisure assets of the town.
+The SCAAP includes proposals for how these areas can be further improved, such as new public space at the end of the High Street, expansion of the City Beach and redevelopment at the Seaway Car Park. - 4.10.3 The SCAAP also seeks to improve access to the sea and seafront through improvements at the waterfront, to include new facilities, such as jetties and slipways and good management.
 These measures should help secure the better recreation access at the seafront, a leisure resource for residents and visitors.
 As set out in policy, new development on the waterfront and seafront must ensure to protect the nature conservation interests of the area, and the quality of the natural environment that is part of the attraction of the area.